survivejs/webpack-book/manuscript/optimizing/05_separating_runtime.md

 For this reason, it can be a good idea to write the runtime to a file of its own or inline the manifest information to the _index.html_ file of the project.

-T> Starting from webpack 5, the tool will take your browserslist definition into account when generating the runtime.
-See the _Autoprefixing_ chapter for an expanded discussion.

 ## Extracting a runtime

 Most of the work was done already when `extractBundles` was set up in the _Bundle Splitting_ chapter.
 To extract the runtime, define `optimization.runtimeChunk` as follows: